aws/amazon-freertos/cmake/doc/porting_guide.md

 ### Amazon FreeRTOS Demos and Tests

 This section defines the demo and test targets for Amazon FreeRTOS.
 All available demos and tests are automatically enabled.
+You need to define an executable target with `add_executable` and use `aws_tests` or `aws_demos` as the target name depending on whether you're compiling tests or not.
-You need to provide other project settings such as linker scripts and post build commands.
+You may also need to provide additional project settings such as linker scripts and post build commands.

 ```cmake
 if(AFR_IS_TESTING)